navyasuri/iml/emojify/README.md

 ## How it works
 This project uses [face-api.js](https://github.com/justadudewhohacks/face-api.js?files=1) and [p5.js](http://p5js.org/).
-P5JS provides the video input the html canvas on which the video is displayed.
+P5JS provides the video input and the html canvas on which the video is displayed.

 All the code that makes it work is in [script.js](./js/script.js)

-Face-api.js has various pre-trained models that can be used for different purposes.
+Face-api.js, which is built on top of [tensorflow.js](https://js.tensorflow.org/) has various pre-trained models that can be used for different purposes.
 This project uses a mobilenet model trained with faces from the internet (the SsdMobileNetv1 model).
 Along with face expression classification, the api also provides a bounding box for the face, using the coordinates of which an emoji is drawn on top of the face.
 The model has seven choices of emotions -
   - Neutral
   - Happy
   - Sad